Macduff Everton: Early life and education

-Macduff Everton was born on August 13, 1947 in Pearl River, New York to missionaries.
+Macduff Everton was born on August 13, 1947, in Pearl River, New York, to missionaries.
 Everton moved with his family to Oregon when he was one year old.
-He would eventually land in Santa Barbara, California when his father, Clyde, became a pastor at Trinity Episcopal Church.
+He would eventually land in Santa Barbara, California, when his father, Clyde, became a pastor at Trinity Episcopal Church.
 He attended Santa Barbara High School before leaving to explore the world.

 While hitchhiking on his journey at age 17, he picked up a camera on a Danish street abandoned by an American who didn't want to appear as a tourist; the resulting images were the first he was able to successfully sell in Japan.

 Everton returned to the United States at 19 years old and landed a job with an educational film company to create college-level archaeological and anthropological filmstrips in Latin America.
-This led to Everton's introduction to the Maya people in Mexico’s Yucatán Peninsula.
+This led to Everton's introduction to the Maya people in Mexico's Yucatán Peninsula.
 To support his documentary projects about the Maya and their culture, he took seasonal jobs such as wrangler, muleteer, and white-water rafting river guide.

 Everton would spend six months at a time in the backcountry, then return to the Yucatán, and finally the University of California, Santa Barbara, where he earned a B.A. in 1981 from the College of Creative Studies and an M.F.A. in 1984 when he was in his mid-30s.

 Career

 Everton's first trip to the Yucatán was in 1967.
 His 1991 book, The Modern Maya: A Culture in Transition, shed light on the Maya people during globalization and critical change.
 In 2012, the University of Texas Press published The Modern Maya: Incidents of Travel and Friendship in Yucatán.
 He updated readers on the modern Maya people from his previous book and viewed the effects of racism, tourism, and drugs, among others.
 Everton has chronicled the lives of his Maya friends and their families over a 40-year span.
 As he wrote, "While most history chronicles the famous, this book is about the lives of ordinary people who are the soul of their culture."

 Everton is also considered a master of panoramic photography.
 His magnum opus is his work with the living Maya on the Yucatán Peninsula.
 His appreciation of light and weather, coupled with his observational skills, have been attributed to his time living in rural areas.
-Through his photographs, Everton is able to shares a sense of place, whether portraits depict individuals or landscapes.
+Everton shares a sense of place through his photographs, whether portraits depict individuals or landscapes.

 Everton's works are in the public collections of Bibliothèque nationale de France, British Museum, International Center of Photography, Museum of Modern Art, Los Angeles County Museum of Art, Musée de l'Élysée, and Museo de Arte Moderno.